-Since 2015, University of Missouri Women’s and Children’s Hospital has carried the Baby-Friendly designation from the World Health Organization (WHO) and the United Nations Children’s Fund (UNICEF).
+Since 2015, MU Health Care has carried the Baby-Friendly designation from the World Health Organization (WHO) and the United Nations Children’s Fund (UNICEF).

 To be a Baby-Friendly Hospital, the medical team must follow 10 steps outlined by the WHO.
 These include: